AnyChart/docs.anychart.com/CRUD.md

 ### Create

-AnyChart allow to adjust chart at any moment.
-To add an element into chart, use **.append()**
+AnyChart allows to adjust chart at any moment even after drawing.
+The most simple case is adding new point.
+To add an element into chart, use **.append()** method

 ```
     dataSet.append({x: 'P6', value: 20});
 ```

 We can set an event trigger on any element.
-Here is a sample with adding column on click on a button.
+Here is a sample with adding point after click on a areaChart

 {sample}CRUD\_01{sample}

+### Read